Merchant Agreement Terms

 Bolt grants you a personal, limited, non-exclusive, revocable, non-transferable permission, without the right to sublicense, to electronically access and use the Bolt Services solely to (a) accept and receive payments, and (b) manage the funds you so receive during the Term.
 This license includes use of the APIs, documentation, images, support pages, and any updates thereto provided to you by Bolt.
 Where updates are subject to new or additional terms, we will update these Terms or provide notice to you.

-We may also periodically make available certain Bolt logos, trademarks, or other identifiers for your use (“Bolt Marks”).
-You may use the Bolt Marks to let your customers know that Bolt provides payment processing services for your business.
+We may also periodically make available certain Bolt logos, trademarks, checkout buttons, or other identifiers or assets for your use (“Bolt Marks”).
+You may use the Bolt Marks in accordance with the limitations described below to let your customers know that Bolt provides payment processing services for your business.

 The Bolt Marks are important assets of Bolt’s business, and they are protected by US and international copyright and trademark laws.
 By using them you agree as follows: